 LEI provides research and policy direction for cities and regional planning to address increasing rates of urbanisation and the consequential pressures urbanisation places on land, water and other natural resources.

 At LEI, we understand that revenue generated from land and property taxes can provide national and local governments with an important source of funding for investments in infrastructure and services.
 LEI supports the development of valuation systems that provide fair, affordable and transparent valuations to all land holders.

 Efficient land administration systems are underpinned by comprehensive legal systems which identify and protect land rights.
 We apply a flexible approach to developing legislation and policies that are accountable to civil society and consistent with government policy, while remaining practical for managers and implementers.

-Develop a useful and practical methodology (tool) whereby the costing and financing of land administration services in developing countries can be reformed and modernized.view project details
+Developing a useful and practical methodology (tool) whereby the costing and financing of land administration services in developing countries can be reformed and modernised.view project details